 Hakone Open Air Museum was the first of its kind in Japan and today it remains one of the most popular due to its harmonious balance of art and nature.
+And in this time of the Coronavirus outbreak, it is probably one of the safer museums to visit with so much of it being outdoors.
 The Museum is most known for its outdoor sculptures, but it also has a number of indoor museums with paintings, prints, ceramics and sculptures.
 One of the indoor museums houses their Picasso collection, which has more than 300 items.

 What I love about this museum is that it is great for children, even toddlers.
 Below are some photos of the activities available to children;

 The “Garden of Stars” is a life-size maze for all ages.
 You can watch from the top or go down into the maze and try it for yourself.

 The “Woods of Nets” is a fun space for kids of all ages.
 The floor beneath the swings and the climbing maze of the nets is padded.
 There are low down entrances into the climbing maze, that even toddlers can climb into.

 The “Curved Space – Diamond Structure” is another type of climbing space.
 Smaller children would need to be accompanied by older children or adults.